 Lindblad-National Geographic Certified Photo Instructor:

-Transfers between airport and ship if booked on group flights; shipboard accommodations; kayaking; certified photo instructor; video chronicle of your trip; all meals onboard ship; most beverages onboard ship (except premium brands); crew gratuities.
+One pre-cruise hotel night (7/5/2020 only); transfers between airport and ship if booked on group flights; shipboard accommodations; certified photo instructor; video chronicle of your trip; all meals onboard ship; most beverages onboard ship (except premium brands); crew gratuities.
 Subject to change without notice.

-Airfare; passport and visa expenses; travel insurance; premium alcoholic beverages; items of a personal nature such as Internet and laundry; optional extensions; fuel surcharge may apply.
+Airfare; passport and visa expenses; optional extensions; travel insurance; premium alcoholic beverages; items of a personal nature such as Internet and laundry; optional extensions; fuel surcharge may apply.

 Photos: © Laure Patricot, © Wolfgang Kaehler